FoldingText/foldingtext.github.com/index.md

 ---
 home: true
 layout: default
-title: Plain text productivity for geeks
+title: Plain text productivity for Mac users
-description: Plain text productivity for geeks.
+description: Plain text productivity for Mac users.
 As you type, FoldingText auto-formats your document into sections, lists, and paragraphs.
 Fold sections to see the big picture.
 Focus to see the details.
 ---

 <blockquote id="leadquote"><span class="quote">An incredibly easy-to-use combination of plain text based tools.</span><small class="author"><a href="http://mac.appstorm.net/reviews/productivity-review/foldingtext-a-swiss-army-knife-for-plain-text-lovers">Pierre Wizla</a></small></blockquote>